 The Company makes the majority of its employer superannuation contributions in respect of its employees to the Local Authorities Superannuation Fund (LASF).
 LASF has two categories of membership, accumulation and defined benefit, each of which is funded differently.
-The defined benefits category provides lump sum benefits based on years of service and final average salary.
-In certain circumstances a defined benefit member may be eligible to purchase a lifetime pension with up to 50% of their lump sum benefit.
-The accumulation category receives fixed contributions from the Company and the Company's legal or constructive obligation is limited to these contributions.
+The defined benefits section provides lump sum benefits based on years of service and final average salary.
+The accumulation section receives fixed contributions from the Company and the Company's legal and constructive obligation is limited to these contributions.

-Obligations for contributions to LASF are recognised as an expense in Statement of comprehensive income when they are made or due.
+Obligations for contributions to LASF are recognised as an expense in Statement of Comprehensive Incomes when they are made or due.